KLay: Accelerating Arithmetic Circuits for Neurosymbolic AI: Introduction

 Interest in neurosymbolic AI~\citep{hitzler2022neuro} continues to grow as the integration of symbolic reasoning and neural networks has been shown to increase reasoning capabilities~\citep{yi2018neural, trinh2024solving}, safety \citep{yang2023safe}, controllability~\citep{jiao2024valid}, and interpretability ~\citep{koh2020concept}.
 Furthermore, neurosymbolic methods often require less data by allowing a richer and more explicit set of priors~\citep{diligenti2017semantic, manhaeve2018deepproblog}.

 However, as the computational structure of many neurosymbolic models is partially dense (in its neural component) and partially sparse (in its symbolic component) , efficiently learning neurosymbolic models still presents a challenge \citep{wan2024towards}.
-So far, the symbolic components of these neurosymbolic models have struggled to fully exploit the potential of modern AI accelerators.
+So far, the symbolic components of these neurosymbolic models have struggled to fully exploit the potential of modern GPUs or TPUs.

 Our work focuses on a particular flavor of neurosymbolic AI, pioneered by \citet{xu2018semantic} and \citet{manhaeve2018deepproblog}, which performs probabilistic inference on the outputs of a neural network.
 This is achieved by encoding the symbolic knowledge using arithmetic circuits.
 While arithmetic circuits are end-to-end differentiable, they also pose certain challenges.
-In particular, arithmetic circuits are ill-suited to be evaluated on AI accelerators, such as GPUs or TPUs, due to their high degree of irregular sparsity.
-This sparsity renders them inadequate to be formulated in terms of dense tensor operations.
+In particular, arithmetic circuits are ill-suited to be evaluated in terms of dense tensor operations due to their high degree of irregular sparsity.
 In this work, we address the challenge of optimizing neurosymbolic architectures to efficiently leverage available widely available hardware.
-To this end, we present \klay: a new data structure representing arithmetic circuits as \textbf{k}nowledge \textbf{lay}ers which can exploit the parallel compute present in modern AI accelerators.
+To this end, we present \klay: a new data structure representing arithmetic circuits as \textbf{k}nowledge \textbf{lay}ers which can exploit the parallel compute present in modern GPUs or TPUs.

 The main advantage of \klay is that it reduces arithmetic circuit evaluations to index and scatter operations -- operations already present in popular tensor libraries.
 This allows for the embarrassingly parallel nature of these knowledge layers to be harnessed.
 Importantly and in contrast to alternative approaches that speed up sparse neurosymbolic computation graphs~\citep{dadu2019towards,liuscaling}, we forego the need for custom hardware-specific implementations.
 This makes \klay completely agnostic towards the underlying hardware.
 By leveraging the compiler stacks of open-source tensor libraries, \klay can furthermore considerably outperform existing hand-written CUDA kernels.